Life insurance for doctors

 Family income benefit

 This type of life insurance policy pays a regular income.
 It can be described as a reducing type of life insurance because it pays the income from the point that the insured person dies until the policy ends.
 This means that if death happens in the earlier years, there are more years of income to be paid than if death happened later in the life of the policy.
-This type of policy is ideal for families with young children because as they get closer to ages of independence there is less need for the income to support them.
+This type of policy is ideal for families with young children because as they get closer to the age of independence there is less need for the income to support them.
 It is also cost-effective due to the high level of cover available at the outset.

 Decreasing term assurance